Red-leg tortoise, Savanna tortoise, Jabuti, Marrocoy

 Not a migrantAnimals that do not make seasonal movements and stay in their native home ranges all year round are called not migrants or residents.

-Aestivation is a state of animal dormancy, similar to hibernation, although taking place in the summer rather than the winter.
+AestivationAestivation is a state of animal dormancy, similar to hibernation, although taking place in the summer rather than the winter.
 Aestivation is chara...

 R

-Red-footed tortoises have a broad range to the east of the Andes from eastern Columbia across the Guianas, south through eastern Brazil as far as Rio de Janeiro, and westwards to Paraguay, Bolivia and northern Argentina, and including Panama and western Columbia and the island of Trinidad.
+Red-footed tortoises have a broad range to the east of the Andes from eastern Columbia across the Guianas, south through eastern Brazil as far as Rio de Janeiro, and westwards to Paraguay, Bolivia, and northern Argentina, including Panama and western Columbia and the island of Trinidad.
 Recently they have been introduced to further islands in the Caribbean.
 This species occurs in rainforests, temperate forests, dry thorny forests, and savanna areas.
 They favor heavily forested, humid habitats, avoiding muddy areas due to the difficulty of burrowing in these habitats.
-They are less commonly found in forest clearings that have mangoes, palms and other vegetation.
+They are less commonly found in forest clearings that have mangoes, palms, and other vegetation.

 Red-footed tortoises will "gaze follow" members of their own species, which means looking in the same direction as other tortoises in the immediate area.
 These animals are diurnal and seem to avoid moving far.
 Most tortoise species are inactive for much of their day, and red-footed tortoises typically spend more than 50% of their daylight hours resting.
-After a large meal they may rest even longer, commonly for five to ten days.
+After a large meal, they may rest even longer, commonly for five to ten days.
 They seek shelter where there is protection from predators as well as thermoregulation.
 Shelters are often communal, occupied by as many tortoises as will fill the space.
 These tortoises make a series of clucks, similar to those made by domestic chickens.
 The sounds are mainly produced by males at the time of courting or mating.
 Juveniles also cluck or chirp regularly while foraging.
 They will pause in their foraging and bob their head as they produce the sound.
 Not much more is known about the communication or perception of this species.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...